-As diffuse transboundary pressures, such as eutrophication are crucial to the state of underwater habitats and biotopes the establishment of protected areas is a necessary, but insufficient action to protect these.
-Pressures such as eutrophication must be addressed in order to attain a favourable status of coastal, pelagic and benthic habitats and biotopes.
+As diffuse transboundary pressures, such as eutrophication and hazardous substances are crucial to the state of underwater habitats and biotopes the establishment of protected areas is a necessary, but insufficient action to protect these.
+Pressures such as eutrophication must be addressed in order to attain a favourable conservation status of coastal, pelagic and benthic habitats and biotopes.

-The few habitats and biotopes known for certain to be threatened and/or declining are not covered adequately by the existing network of marine protected areas.
+The few habitats and biotopes known for certain to be threatened and/or declining are not covered adequately by the existing network of Baltic Sea Protected Areas.
 No comprehensive information on distribution and abundance of rare, threatened and/or declining marine and coastal biotopes/habitats exists.